apache/maven-site/content/markdown/guides/introduction/introduction-to-profiles.md

 mvn groupId:artifactId:goal -Ddebug=true
 ```

-The following profile will be activated when the system property "debug" is not defined, or is defined with a value which is not "true".
+The following profile will be activated when the system property `debug` is not defined, or is defined with a value which is not `true`.

 ```xml
 <profiles>